 Infection terms can be found in one of four HLGTs.
 Three of them include: HLT Bone and joint infections (excl arthritis) is linked to HLGT Bone disorders (excl congenital and fractures), HLT Infectious arthritis is linked to HLGT Joint disorders, and HLT Muscle infections and inflammations is linked to HLGT Muscle disorders.
-In addition to these three HLTs, other infections in this SOC are grouped in HLT Musculoskeletal and connective tissue infections and inflammations NEC under the general grouping HLGT Musculoskeletal and connective tissue disorders NEC.
+In addition to these three HLTs, other infections and inflammations NEC under the general grouping HLGT Musculoskeletal and connective tissue disorders NEC.